 -> For more information on the risks of meat, read about the pros and cons of raw meat diets.

 We all love Chinese products: they are super cheap, and if you do your homework, you can find some very high-quality products at a bargain price.
 Sites like AliExpress and Wish have taken a flight over the last few years.

 But, as is often the case with cheap things, there is a catch: there are absolutely no regulations being enforced by the Chinese government.
 This effectively means that your cheap food, treats, and toy products for cats could contain all kinds of hazardous materials and substances, and the producers are not legally required to tell you on the packaging!

 Some people report finding heavy metals in the products, and we also frequently encounter toys with potential choking hazards.

 Vaccines can very much be a necessity.
-But in certain areas of the world, pets get them far too frequently.
-Some vets would prefer to avoid the subject, but the profit margins on vaccines are actually very high.
+But pets get them far too frequently in certain areas of the world, and this is likely correlated to the fact that profit margins on vaccines are very high.

 While most veterinarians prioritize animals’ well-being over monetary gains, they still have a business to run.
 Owners should be aware that once their pet is vaccinated, he or she is protected for a long time.

 A while back we wrote an article on personalized collars, where we explained why the traditional collar model can pose a serious danger to your cat.
 These collars can accidentally get snagged on a pointy object, and your cat could seriously injure herself (or even suffocate!) if help does not arrive in time.
 Unfortunately, most traditional cat collars have no mechanism built in to protect against these scenarios.

 Vets recommend picking up a collar with a so-called breakaway mechanism built-in.
 This part is designed to come undone whenever too much tension or force is asserted.
 So spend a few extra dollars to guarantee your cat a safe collar!